 Focus on the Same Goals

-Making big-picture goals front and center of everyone’s daily efforts keeps the idea that there is in fact a united vision alive.
-When assigning tasks, tasks should be assigned in context of what the ultimate goal is.
+Making big-picture goals front and center of everyone’s daily efforts keep the idea that there is in fact a united vision alive.
+When assigning tasks, tasks should be assigned in the context of what the ultimate goal is.

 Start Day with a Morning Meeting